yourWaifu/sleepy-discord/source/documentation.html.md

 void quit();
 ```

-lets you disconnect from discord and stops the client
+Lets you disconnect from discord and stops the client

 ## run